hyperledger-archives/fabric-chaintool/README.md

         int32 balance = 1;
 }

-transactions {
+functions {
         void MakePayment(PaymentParams) = 1;
         void DeleteAccount(Entity) = 2;
+        BalanceResult CheckBalance(Entity) = 3;
 }

-queries {
-        BalanceResult CheckBalance(Entity) = 1;
-}
 ```

 The _message_ definitions are almost 1:1 with protobuf grammar.
-The largest divergence is w.r.t. the _transactions_ and _queries_ sections.
-These two are similar to one another as well as to the notion of service/rpc in protobuf grammar.
-The reason we diverged is for a few different reasons:
+The largest divergence is w.r.t. the _functions_ section.
+This section is similiar to the notion of service/rpc in protobuf grammar.
+We diverged from the protobuf/grpc grammar because it was felt that the lack of "field indices" was a large shortcoming in ABI compatibility.

-- Chaincode has a strong delineation between and invoke and a query, and it was important for the parser to be able to understand the breakdown so that the proper code could be emitted
-- It was felt that the lack of "field indices" in the protobuf service/rpc grammar was a large shortcoming in ABI compatibility.
 Therefore, the grammar used here retains the notion of indices even for function calls.

 The main purpose of the grammar is to define RPC functions.
 For reasons of ABI stability, it was decided that all RPCs will have the following properties:
 - Be indexed (e.g. ABI depends on index stability, not function name)